 As seasons go, winter’s a time when plenty of things pile up besides the snow, and much of that lands in the garage.
 From holiday decorations that were never put away to fall lawn and garden tools left out last season, the garage quickly becomes so disorganized that it’s difficult to find a place to park your car, much less do anything else!
-With spring just around the corner, nows is the perfect opportunity to dive right in and start your garage organization.
+Then when spring hits, its time to pull everything out all over again, which is why now is the perfect opportunity to dive right in and start your garage organization.

 Clean It Out…and Be Brutal!